jakeHebert/mongo-cluster-proj/README.md

 ```
 mv <filename> mongo-csv-import/app-data
 ```
-  Or if the file is on a host machine that needs to be moved to a virtual machine:
+  Or if the file is on a host machine that needs to be moved to a virtual machine, run this first, then move the file:
 ```
 scp <filename> <username>@<vm ip address>:~/
 ```